 The goal of a good design is to unify a space by providing blocks of color or texture that capture or direct the viewer’s eye.
 It is one of the most basic landscape design principles.
 Find out how to do it in your landscape, and attract beneficial insects, too!

-This article may contain affiliate links.
+This page may contain affiliate links.
 Please read my disclosure for more info.

 Blocks of color unify a landscape, providing harmony.
 A viewer’s eye can take in a scene with blocks of color and make sense of what they are seeing.